peterattardi/Arkanoid/README.md

 Inspired by https://youtu.be/5JJrJGZ_LjM?t=4019.

-The code has never been shared, so I made my own version
+The code has never been shared, so I made my own version.